-Field Sales Training needs to be handled with care.
+Field Sales Training is a high risk activity and needs to be handled with care.

 For lots of reasons:

 The Field Sales function is an expensive function, not least because of the cost to recruit and hire but because of their position in the sales life cycle.

 Any sale that slips away at the stage that field sales is involved has typically already accrued a high sales acquisition cost.
 This makes any loss doubly expensive,

 They may already be highly skilled and very experienced in their field, so training them in aspects of sales practice that they already know is disrespectful, demotivating and is likely to have an adverse kick back for all involved.

 Taking Field Sales out of the field for any length of time can have a serious short and long term impact.

 Keeping these things in mind, when you’re looking for Field Sales Training, here are a few things you’ll want to consider: